fcortes/turing-machine-simulator/README.md

 				Limit number of steps

 ## Examples
-Try running the following commands to the simulator working
+Try running the following commands to see the simulator working

     # 5-state busy beaver machine.
 It will run for a while
     ./turing examples/bb5.tm _ --nolimit --nooutput